Matthew B. Frère

 Carla A. Millsaps

 Carla A. Millsaps has been with our firm since 1998, completing the transition from firm manager to legal assistant to Paralegal after obtaining her Paralegal degree in 2006.
+She then went on to further her education by receiving a Bachelor’s degree in Business Administration from Bryan College in 2012.
 She is available to our clients for whatever concerns you might have, but her specialities are estate planning and estate administration.
 Carla works closely with the Chancery and Probate Courts in Knox and other counties around East Tennessee to make sure that estates are timely and expertly managed.
 A native of Loudon County, Carla is married to Mark and stays very busy with her three children: Evan, and twins Ashton and Marlee.